Elli-ellgard/SatuTe/README.md

     pipx ensurepath
     ```

-2. **Install Satute using pipx:**  Once pipx is installed, you can use it to install Satute:
+2. **Install SatuTe using pipx:**  Once pipx is installed, you can use it to install SatuTe:

     ```bash
     pipx install satute